Louser21/SIH-SILLYCONES-73/README.md

 # SIH-SILLYCONES-73

-Monorepo for a 6-member hackathon team building AI/ML, backend, dashboard, and ingestion in parallel.
+Monorepo for your 6-member hackathon team building AI/ML, backend, dashboard, and ingestion in parallel.

-The goal of this README is to help the team avoid blind coding and keep everyone unblocked.
+The goal of this README is to help your team avoid blind coding, stay unblocked, and ship a stable demo within 48 hours.

+For a full system overview and execution flow, read `REPO_FLOW.md`.

 ## 1) Repo Philosophy (Read First)